spectromas/RackPlugins/README.md

 # The XOR
-Plugins for your joy.
-Starting from this version (0.6.2), all inputs and outputs are color-coded as in this figure:
+All inputs and outputs are
+color-coded as in this figure:

 ![legend](/res/png/legenda.png?raw=true "legend")